 Crockpot Beef Tips

-If you love my easy pot roast, you’ll love crockpot beef tips, too.
+If you love my easy pot roast, you’ll love crockpot beef tips with gravy, too.
 The tender meat and flavorful gravy is pure comfort food.
-Try it alongside fluffy twice baked potatoes for a complete comfort food meal.
+Try it alongside fluffy twice baked potatoes; it’s the perfect pair for the flavorful brown gravy.

-All that’s left is to serve it with some Parmesan roasted carrots, green beans, and a basket of dinner rolls on the side.
-Now you have a filling feast!
+Add some Parmesan roasted carrots, green beans, and a basket of dinner rolls on the side.
+Now you have a flavorful and filling feast!

 Why This Recipe Works